 Sam Abbott was quiet.
 He stood silently apart from the rest during the visit, and seemed glad to see the lawmen leave.
 The family needed time to themselves to grieve the loss of their wife and mother.
 Abbott did stop Ezra before he left and grudgingly shook his hand, before returning to what was left of his family.

 As the five men continued along toward home, Buck and JD easily paired off in the lead, with Josiah and Nathan in the middle.
 Ezra trailed behind.
 Josiah shook his head, wondering how that had happened again.
 Why did he always end up at the end?

 Josiah slowed his horse until he was even with Ezra's and the two of them continued along with Nathan ahead of them.
 The preacher watched Ezra pull the sleeve of the murdered jacket out of his saddlebag.
 The gambler sighed at the pitiable condition of the fine material and shoved the garment back inside.
-He then checked the boots that were hanging upside-down on either side of his saddle, dripping still.
 He shook his head slowly and then looked up at Josiah.
 He smiled gamely when their eyes met.

 "I'm mighty impressed," Josiah said.

 "Concerning?"
 Ezra asked, touching his bandaged head tentatively.

 Ezra scrutinized him, unsure.
 "You are impressed by my ability to injure myself and destroy my property due to my own ineptitude?"

 The preacher frowned.
 "No," he said.
 He watched the conman rub his shoulder.
 Josiah started, "The directions given by Sam..."

 "Yet you found your way."
 Josiah nodded.
 "There are many Christian souls in this world, given very direct and clear instructions, given the right path to follow, and yet they become lost along the way.
 Many never make it to the correct destination.
 And yet there are others who find their way, in spite of the false direction given."